 As with the short-term economic impact, this estimate is a partial assessment only.
-In this case we do not consider the wider indirect impact by applying the estimates from World Bank (2014), because the change in the refugee population over this time period is not an increase in the total number of working refugees, but rather an increase in their earnings due to an improved skill composition.
-The World Bank estimate only considers the impact on increasing the total stock of low skilled immigrants and does not therefore apply.
+We do not consider the wider indirect impact by applying estimates from the World Bank (2014), because the change in the refugee population over this time period is not an increase in the total number of working refugees, but rather an increase in their earnings due to an improved skill composition.